timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 ![alt text](/assets/ch14.jpg "Chapter 14")

 The editor, Charles E. Robinson, had based this annotation on a painstaking analysis of the different handwritings and types of ink that were used in the drafts.
-These annotations definitely contributed to my reading experience, but after finishing the novel I quickly forgot about them.
-Last year, however, I was suddenly reminded of them when I was scrambling to find a topic for a course project.
+Last year, I was suddenly reminded of these annotations when I was scrambling to find a topic for a course project.
 The course, which was called "Text mining", was about the application of computer algorithms (or to use another buzzword "machine learning") to 'mine' interesting information from text sources.
-The course had briefly touched on authorship attribution: feeding linguistic features of a text into computer algorithms to determine its author.
+The course had briefly touched on something called authorship attribution: feeding linguistic features of a text into computer algorithms to determine its author.
 I wondered whether it would be possible to use this method to arrive at an annotation of *Frankenstein* that was similar to the hand annotation by Robinson.

 During my course project, I encountered a number of problems and questions.
-In this three part series of articles I'll describe how I eventually solved these problems (by building on other people's work) and found some interesting results.
+In this three part series of articles I'll describe how I eventually solved these problems (long after the course was over) and found some interesting results.
 It is worth noting that these articles are intended 'for dummies' and are definitely written by a dummy; I am by no means a computer programmer or literary scholar.
-However, these articles will be rather detailed.
+However, these articles __will__ be rather detailed.
 So buckle up for a long read or skip to the parts you find interesting.

 ## Getting a gold standard text